Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 For each satellite model $\cC \in \{satty,cassini,soho\}$, the material and texture properties were selected to replicate, as closely as possible, the appearance of the hand-painted, 3D-printed mock-ups (as shown in Fig.~\ref{fig:targetobjects}).
-Furthermore, we manually marked $Z$ number of 3D points on the CAD model as the set $\cL$ of salient points on the surface of the object are used to train the landmark regression module.
-For Satty and Cassini, $Z=18$ and for SOHO $Z=24$ landmarks to assess the effect of landmark count on method performance.
+Furthermore, we manually marked $Z$ number of 3D salient positions on the surface of the CAD model.
+These $Z$ points form the set $\cL$ which are the landmark positions used to train the landmark regression module.
+The manual landmark selection follows the procedure conducted in~\cite{bospec2019}, whereby $Z$ number of points are distributed on the surface of the CAD model to encompass the corners as well pronounced structures such as boom poles and antennae.
+For Satty and Cassini, we selected $Z=18$ and for SOHO $Z=24$ landmarks to assess the effect of landmark count on method performance.
 Then, the chaser camera within Blender is kept static and pointed towards the satellite, which is centered in the frame.
 The satellite is rotated about the center of volume, along the $x$-axis, incrementally by $1^{\circ}$ per frame, until a $20^{\circ}$ interval is covered.
 Subsequently, a full $360^{\circ}$ rotation is performed, once again $1^{\circ}$ per frame along the $y$-axis.
 This process is repeated iteratively for the further $20^{\circ}$ intervals along the $x$-axis, culminating in a compete $360^{\circ}$ rotation.
 Translations in all axes as well as rotation in the $z$-axis are excluded during rendering, as data augmentations described in Sec.~\ref{sec:dataaugmentations} account for such variations.
 This routine prevents generating redundant views of the object while ensuring a smooth inter-frame motion to aids in converting frames to synthetic event data.
 This routine is conducted for two distances \texttt{close} and \texttt{far} representative of the real dataset's distances between the capture system and the satellite model further detailed in Sec.~\ref{sec:realdata}.
-The process yielded $\cS^{rgb}_{\cC} = \{\cS^{rgb}_{\cC,a}\}^{A}_{a=1}$ frames of $800 \times 720$ resolution, where $A=13,644$ and additionally the key ground-truth metadata is exported for each frame which consists of: \begin{itemize} \item 6DoF pose $(\mathbf{R}^s_{\cC,a},\bt^s_{\cC,a}) \in SE(3)$. \item 2D locations $\cM^s_{\cC,a}$ of the 3D landmarks $\cL$ projected using the camera pose. \item bounding box $B^s_{\cC,a}$ with a $10\%$ tolerance on all sides derived using $\cM^s_{\cC,a}$. \end{itemize}
+The process yielded $\cS^{rgb}_{\cC} = \{\cS^{rgb}_{\cC,a}\}^{A}_{a=1}$ frames of $800 \times 720$ resolution, where $A=13,644$ and additionally the key ground-truth metadata is exported for each frame which consists of: \begin{itemize} \item 6DoF pose $(\mathbf{R}^s_{\cC,a},\bt^s_{\cC,a}) \in SE(3)$. \item 2D locations $\cM^s_{\cC,a}$ of the 3D landmarks $\cL$ projected using the camera pose. \item Bounding box $B^s_{\cC,a}$ derived using $\cM^s_{\cC,a}$ in the same way as the real data bounding boxes.
+The bounding boxes are expanded by $10\%$ width and height, which ensures the keypoints are not at the exact edge of the tight bounding box and offers better generalization in harsh conditions, as shown by Team TangoUnchained's method in~\cite{kelvinsspec21results}. \end{itemize}

 Finally, the rendered RGB frames are subjected to the V2E~\cite{hu2021v2e} algorithm to generate simulated event data as well as one-to-one paired event frames corresponding to the RGB frames \ie $\cS^{event}_{\cC}=\{\cS^{event}_{\cC,a}\}^A_{a=1}$ and $\cS^{event}_{\cC,a}=V2E(\cS^{rgb}_{\cC,a})$